DataFire/Integrations/integrations/generated/azure_apimanagement_apimbackends/README.md

 ### BackendReconnectProperties
 * BackendReconnectProperties `object`: Properties to control reconnect requests.
   * after `string`: Duration in ISO8601 format after which reconnect will be initiated.
+Minimum duration of the Reconect is PT2M.

 ### BackendServiceFabricClusterProperties
 * BackendServiceFabricClusterProperties `object`: Properties of the Service Fabric Type Backend.